ElastiCube for Advanced Business Scenarios

 This section provides examples of more advanced scenarios, and the recommended methods for implementing the required business logic.

-The examples are categorized into the following data manipulation methods: Integrating, Formatting and Enhancing.
+The examples are categorized into the following data manipulation methods: Integrating, Reformatting and Enhancing.

 Integrate and merge data from different sources into a single ElastiCube structure by identifying common keys between the different tables.
-Proper planning is important for merging the data; on the one hand, you need to avoid creating unnecessary relationships, and on the other hand, make sure you don’t have any many to many relationships.
+Proper planning is important for merging the data.
+It’s important to avoid creating unnecessary relationships, but at the same time, make sure you don’t have any many-to-many relationships.
 Examples include:

 - Creating a Common Date Selection: Create a common date field from multiple date sets (from multiple data sources), and still keep the ability to use each original date field individually.